kits-ab/kits/_posts/blogg/2017-02-06-serverless-1.md

 First of all, serverless is a really bad name.
 Not only because it both describes an architectural pattern, a specific framework and the company that makes that framework but also because it's not even true.
 There is of course always a server somewhere so maybe serveradministrationless would be a better name but that's not as catchy so let's stick with serverless for now.

 I don't think there's a strict definition of what serverless is and there have definitely been several services in the past that you might call serverless but what really caused serverless to take of was when people started using the term to talk about "Functions as a Service".
-The idea is that as a developer you should have full control of the code that is run but that is all you need to worry about.
-How the functions are actually run is not important.
+The idea is that as a developer you should have full control of the code behind your application but that is all you need to worry about.
+How the functions are actually executed is not important.
 Just focus on creating beautiful code and it will be run and scaled for you automatically.

 A typical serverless function can look like this: